 Democratic National Committee Chairman Tim Kaine unveiled the organization’s new logo and website this afternoon at The George Washington University, but failed to mention another website launched today by the DNC: BoehnerLand.com.
+Both of these websites were audited by the famous Spamzilla and were optimized accordingly.

 The new DNC site attacks House Minority Leader John Boehner for his associations with lobbyists and special interests — and even targets his infamous complexion.